A Virago is a woman of strength and spirit. The world has been trying to make that an insult for centuries. I wear it differently.

 the mission

-Over time, her work expanded beyond music.
+Over time, Bloom’s work expanded beyond music.

-In 2014, she founded Rock Star Body, a strength training system rooted in resilience, discipline, and self-reclamation.
+In 2014, she founded Rock Star Body, a strength training system rooted in resilience, discipline, and rebuilding from the inside out.
+Because for Bloom, strength was never just about aesthetics.
+It was about survival.